 - More customizability over your blog design with both free and paid themes

-- Option to create an online store and monetize your blog by selling products
+- Option to create an online store and monetize by selling products

-The only downside is of course that you have to pay for hosting for your blog, which is generally one of your biggest costs for getting started with blogging.
+The only downside is of course that you have to pay for hosting for your blog, which is generally one of your biggest costs for getting started.

-We’ve worked out a deal with Bluehost to get our subscribers a discount on their hosting plan – as low as $2.75/month depending on what plan you choose.
+We’ve partnered with Bluehost to get our subscribers a discount on their hosting plan – as low as $2.75/month (paid annually).

-Next, let’s move on to the freebie version, WordPress.com.
+Next, let’s move on to the free version: WordPress.com.

 WordPress.com (Free Version with Limitations)

 There are a few different options when it comes to using WordPress.com.
-They have both free and paid plans, with the paid plans have different costs and different options (from Personal all the way to Business).
+There are both free and paid plans, with the paid plans having different costs and different options (from Personal all the way to Business).

 If you want to monetize your blog and turn it into a business, WordPress.org is the better option.

-Here are some of the reasons why we feel that you should NOT start a blog with a free WordPress site:
+Here are some of the reasons why we feel that you should NOT start with a free WordPress site: